 Once we arrived at Gare du Nord, we hopped on the Metro and arrived at Saint Michel station in central Paris 14 minutes later.

 Our Airbnb was located in the Latin Quarter and in a perfect location as far as I’m concerned.
 The area around our apartment was always busy and on Sunday, a jazz band played on the corner of our block all day long.
-The music made Paris feel a bit like New Orleans and I’m aware of how backwards that statement is.
+The music made Paris feel a bit like New Orleans and I’m aware of how backward that statement is.

 Below is a video I took from our apartment window.
 The most amazing thing about our apartment windows was that we couldn’t hear a thing when the windows were closed.
 Most.
 Amazing.
 Windows.
 Ever.